History of Carlson's School of Dance

 Ricki-Lee Allison joined the ownership team in the Fall of 2018.

-Carlson's Dance is now owned in part by Reija Best, Ricki-Lee Allison, and Kim Robb.
-Pam and Joyce are still very involved members of our studio family but have now made more time for their own families.
+Carlson's School of Dance was owned in part by Reija Best, Ricki-Lee Allison, and Kim Robb until the Fall of 2022, when Reija retired.
+Pam, Joyce and Reija are still very involved members of our studio family but have now made more time for their own families.
 We are proud to continue in Mrs. Carlson`s footsteps with 4 studios, 12 teachers, and hundreds of students ages 1.5 to adult.
 Students are entered for dance exams on a yearly basis and the elaborate recital that was always presented is still a current feature on at the Cowichan Performing Arts Centre stage every spring.

 Thank you Mrs. Carlson for your vision and your passion for dance, may that passion live on through the school that will always bear your name!